Valentine's Day jewelry under $500 that'll make them swoon

 Catbird Sleeping Beauty Necklace, Opal Solitaire ($194; catbirdnyc.com)

 Diamonds aren’t the only gemstones that’ll turn heads.
-Your loved one will gasp at the sight of this gorgeous opal solitaire necklace, made in Catbird’s signature Sleeping Beauty setting.
+Your loved one will gasp at the sight of this gorgeous opal solitaire necklace made in Catbird’s signature Sleeping Beauty setting.
 It’s seriously a necklace fit for a princess.

 Verlas Round-Embellished Band ($495; verlas.com)

 Consider a classic band for your loved one this Valentine’s Day.
-This could be a great way to upgrade their wedding band, or just as a lovely ring to express your affections.
+This could be a great way to upgrade their wedding band or just a lovely ring to express your affections.

 Catbird Celestial Rose Earring ($345; catbird.com)

 Let’s think outside the box for a second.
 Instead of fresh roses, why not gift them an accessory they can cherish forever?
-This stunning rose earring is made of gold, features diamonds around its stem and can be worn along the ear lobe or dangling.
+This stunning rose earring is made of gold, features diamonds around its stem and can be worn along the earlobe or dangling.

 Fortune & Frame Heart + Arrow Locket ($138; fortuneandframe.com)

 This locket necklace is seriously next level.
-It’s designed as a heart and arrow that opens up to reveal a special note of your choosing that your Valentine can carry wherever they go.
+It’s designed as a heart and arrow that opens up to reveal a special note of your choosing that your valentine can carry wherever they go.

 Aurate Flower Earring Back Small ($150; auratenewyork.com)

 Aurate carries some of our favorite statement earrings, and this pair is no different.
-The floral design is both s little sweet and a little edgy for an accessory that’ll give your loved one the best of both worlds.
+The floral design is both a little sweet and a little edgy for an accessory that’ll give your loved one the best of both worlds.

 Mejuri Diamond Letter Pendant ($195; mejuri.com)

 Who doesn’t love a customized piece of jewelry?
-Gift your Valentine this diamond letter pendant for a subtle sparkle fit for any chain of their choosing.
+Gift your valentine this diamond letter pendant for a subtle sparkle fit for any chain of their choosing.

 Piercing Pagoda Rope Chain Necklace ($159.99; pagoda.com)